Colorado-State-University-CMB/shell-novice/_episodes/03-create.md

 > > 4.
 No, the period(.) indicates where to copy the file, but does not provide a new file name;
 > > identical file names cannot be created.
 > {: .solution}

+<mark style="background-color: #CCFF00;">HERE is a "challenge" where the directory structure is hypothetical and they have to figure out the answer.
+Maybe change minimally if at all.</mark>

 {: .challenge}

 > ## Moving and Copying
 >